y-hayakawa/nxchat/README.md

 Type a prompt in the lower panel of the window.

+Prompts that begin with /system are interpreted as system prompts, which cause the server-side chat history to be reset.

 Click the Send button or press Command + Return.

 After a short wait, the response from the server will appear in the upper panel.